 5. Keep in a Personal Fire Safe

 Rather than paying annual fees for a safe deposit box, a personal fire safe is a one-time fee with anytime access to personal and financial information with the key or security code.
 Depending on the quality of the safe, information can be protected against theft and natural disasters.
-While this is a highly-secure, in-home security method, it can be more costly than others, largely depending on the safe's size and durability.
+While this is a highly secure, in-home security method, it can be more costly than others, largely depending on the safe's size and durability.

 When considering the various storage options, assess each option's security level and choose a security method with the highest security within budget.
-Regardless of which security method selected, it is vital to securely store personal and financial information sooner rather than later.
+Regardless of which security method is selected, it is vital to securely store personal and financial information sooner rather than later.

 Let us know in the comments below - how do you keep your personal information safe?